yosa12978/Splach-Sort-CSharp/Readme.md

 # Spash Sort Algorithm
-splash sort is an algorithm which i created with myself
+splash sort is a sorting algorithm which i created with myself
 ## Realization

 C#: